 What is the MacArthur Fellowship?

 The MacArthur Fellowship is a five-year grant to individuals who show exceptional creativity in their work and the prospect for still more in the future.
-The fellowship is designed to provide recipients with the flexibility to pursue their creative activities in the absence of specific obligations or reporting requirements.
+The fellowship is designed to provide recipients with the flexibility to pursue their own artistic, intellectual, and professional activities in the absence of specific obligations or reporting requirements.
 There are no limits on age or area of activity.
 Individuals cannot apply for this award; they must be nominated.

 What are the selection criteria?

 The selection decisions focus primarily on exceptional creativity, as demonstrated through a track record of significant achievement, and manifest promise for important future advances.
 Emphasis is placed on nominees for whom our support would relieve limitations that inhibit them from pursuing their most innovative ideas.
+The MacArthur Fellowship is not a lifetime achievement award; we are looking for individuals on the precipice of great discovery or a game-changing idea.
 Recipients must also be citizens or residents of the United States and must not hold elective office or advanced positions in government as defined by statute.

 What do the recipients receive?